microsoft/Accera/docs/Reference/accera.md

 ## `class accera.Package`

-Represents a collection of functions that can be built and emitted for use in client code.
+A collection of functions that can be built and emitted for use in client code.

 ### Constructors
 * [`Package`](<classes/Package/Package.md>) `()`